Great Siege of Gibraltar: Literature

 Captain John Drinkwater Bethune, who was present during the siege, wrote an eye-witness account of the campaign, entitled, A history of the siege of Gibraltar, 1779–1783, first published in 1785, considered one of the best accounts of that campaign.

 Baron Münchhausen recorded in the fourth version of the book by Rudolf Eric Raspe his visit to Gibraltar, arriving on board Admiral Rodney's flagship HMS Sandwich.
-Münchhausen writes that after seeing his 'old friend Elliot,' he dressed as a Catholic priest and slipped over to the Spanish lines where he caused considerable damage with a bomb.
+Münchhausen writes that after seeing his 'old friend Eliott,' he dressed as a Catholic priest and slipped over to the Spanish lines where he caused considerable damage with a bomb.

 Music

 In 1782 Wolfgang Amadeus Mozart composed Bardengesang auf Gibraltar: O Calpe!
 Dir donnert's am Fuße a piece of music commemorating the Great Siege.
 Mozart was known to have a favourable view of the British.

 Paintings

 There are numerous paintings of the siege by well known artists of the period.

 Poetry

 Alexei Tsvetkov's poem "The Rock" (Russian: Скала) was inspired by the siege.